Planning a heli-skiing trip

 Day vs. Multi-day Heli-skiing

 Day heli-skiing is convenient and a relatively low cost introduction.
 Close to a “resort”, this teaser will have you wanting more.
 If you are not sure if heli-skiing is for you or are not confident in your ability, this is how to find out.
 The downside is that tenures are smaller and guides do not have long to get to know you as a skier and to tailor the experience.
 It has to be said that the Canadians are the heli-skiing experts and this can be apparent elsewhere.
-Nevertheless, it can be a sensational day and is easily integrated into a “normal” skiing vacation.
+Nevertheless, it can be a sensational day and is easily integrated into a “normal” skiing holiday.

 If you know that heli-skiing is for you, a multi-day trip is far preferable.
 Often based from a small town or lodge offering trips of three days or more, operators use small helicopters with space for five skiers or larger machines for groups up to 11.
 Other multi-day operations are remote and purpose built, catering to skiers seeking a combination of phenomenal skiing, comfortable accommodation and hearty meals.
 See Considerations for choosing a multi-day operator for more.